Dinoclaro/DT_objdet_train/README.md

-# **DT_project_60**
+# **DT_objdet_trian**

 ## About the Directory

 This directory is used for generating and formatting a Duckietown-specific dataset which is then used to train a YOLOv5 model.
-The dataset is made up of real and simulated images from the Duckietown dataset.
-Both real and simulated images are collected within the [duckietown-lx](https://github.com/duckietown/duckietown-lx/tree/mooc2022) environment as it eliminates the need to create a Python Virtual environment for the [duckietown-gym](https://github.com/duckietown/gym-duckietown) simulation environment.
-The model is trained using Google Colab to make use of the TPU resources.
+Once trained the YOLOv5 model can be run using the [DT_objdet](https://github.com/Dinoclaro/DT_objdet) repository on the same Github account.
+The dataset comprises real and simulated images from the publically available Duckietown dataset.
+Both real and simulated images are collected within the [duckietown-lx](https://github.com/duckietown/duckietown-lx/tree/mooc2022) environment.
+The model is trained using the Google Colab script found in this repository

+### NOTE:
+If you would like to skip the training, use the following DT Token: `dt1-3nT8KSoxVh4MnDRxovGLkXZDhPpgc4SzasJBTSxbRUfDguS-43dzqWFnWd8KBa1yev1g3UKnzVxZkkTbfeFCAD1kMCPQvvSVDYPfoXapvF29wVgdC7` in the [constants.py](https://github.com/Dinoclaro/DT_objdet/blob/v3/packages/nn_model/constants.py) file from the  [DT_objdet](https://github.com/Dinoclaro/DT_objdet).

 ## Prerequisites